IjzerenHein/react-navigation-shared-element/docs/Navigation4.md

 ## Documentation

-### createSharedElementStackNavigator4
+### createSharedElementStackNavigator

-The `createSharedElementStackNavigator4` function wraps an existing stack-navigator and enables shared element transitions for it.
+The `createSharedElementStackNavigator` function wraps an existing stack-navigator and enables shared element transitions for it.

 It performs the following actions